hemantksingh/messup-learn/Distributed Systems/HTTP.md

 As in regular polling, rather than making repeated requests to a server by establishing a connection every time for every client until new data for a given client becomes available, Long polling is where the server elects to hold a client connection open for as long as possible, delivering a response only after data becomes available or timeout threshold has been reached.
 After receiving response client may immediately send a new long-polling request to the server to emulate real-time transaction of data.

+Approaches like long polling require many hops between servers and devices, and these gateways/reverse proxies often have different ideas of how long a typical connection is allowed to stay open.
+If it stays open too long something may kill it, maybe even when it was doing something important.

 ### Websockets

+Generally, WebSockets will be the better choice in the context of realtime, ongoing communication.
+HTTP-based techniques tend to be much more resource intensive on servers whereas WebSockets have an extremely lightweight footprint on servers.

+Websocket protocol standardized in RFC6455 provides:

+* Bi-directional protocol - either client/server can send a message to the other party (In HTTP, the request is always initiated by the client and the response is processed by the server – making HTTP a uni-directional protocol)
-Websocket protocol standardized in RFC6455 provides full-duplex bidirectional communication between a client and server over a long running TCP connection.
+* Full-duplex communication - client and server can talk to each other independently at the same time over a long running TCP connection.
+* Single TCP connection - After upgrading the HTTP connection in the beginning, client and server communicate over that same TCP connection (persistent connection) throughout the lifecycle of WebSocket connection.
+This allows browsers to apply *origin based security model* e.g. Same-origin policy to establish trust between client and server.

+WebSockets is essentially a thin transport layer built on top of a device’s TCP/IP stack.
+The intent was to provide what is essentially a TCP communication layer to web applications that's as close to raw as possible, bar a few abstractions to eliminate certain security-based complications and other concerns.
+[Websockets is different from HTTP](https://ably.com/topic/websockets-vs-http) but the WebSocket handshake is compatible with HTTP, using the HTTP Upgrade facility to upgrade the connection from HTTP to WebSocket.
 Client sends HTTP GET request with the following headers

 * Connection: Upgrade
 * Upgrade: websocket
 * Sec-WebSocket-Key: key (to ensure anti-tampering of the connection)

-Server responds with HTTP status code "101" - indicates to the client that in order to communicate it will be Switching protocols from HTTP to websockets or WS.
+Server responds with HTTP status code "101" - indicates to the client that in order to communicate it will be switching protocols from `http://` to websockets or `ws://` or preferably `wss://` (WebSockets over SSL/TLS).
 The server then responds with the following headers:
   - Upgrade: websocket
   - Connection: Upgrade
   - Sec-WebSocket-Accept: key (modifies the key sent by the client to allow the client to verify the communication)

 Both the client and the server will then start to communicate using an open Websocket connection where either side is able to send data to the other.
 This is particularly useful for real-time applications like Chat apps, Stock tickers or system dashboards for real-time monitoring.

-* WebSocket can often be a source of pain when considering compatibility with existing web infrastructure as it upgrades an HTTP connection to a completely different protocol that has nothing to do with HTTP.

-* Scale and security: Web components (Firewalls, Intrusion Detection, Load Balancers) are built, maintained and configured with HTTP in mind, an environment that large/critical applications will prefer in terms of resiliency, security and scalability.
+* HTTP compatibility allows WebSocket applications to more easily fit into existing infrastructures.
+For example, WebSocket applications can use the standard HTTP ports 80 and 443, thus allowing the use of existing firewall rules.

+* Scale and security: There are some [challenges that a reverse proxy server faces in supporting WebSocket](https://www.nginx.com/blog/websocket-nginx/).
+  - One is that WebSocket is a hop‑by‑hop protocol, so when a proxy server intercepts an Upgrade request from a client it needs to send its own Upgrade request to the backend server, including the appropriate headers
+  - Since WebSocket connections are long lived, as opposed to the typical short‑lived connections used by HTTP, the reverse proxy needs to allow these connections to remain open, rather than closing them because they seem to be idle.

 ### Server-Sent Events